-Announcing recipients of Global Engagement Grants
+Announcing Recipients of Global Engagement Grants

 In 2021, due to the continued impact of the COVID-19 pandemic, the Center for Global Health and Social Responsibility (CGHSR) announced an innovative Global Engagement Grants program to support work that blends research, education, and capacity building.

-Especially in a time where global travel is not possible, supporting collaborations across our local and global community is crucial to continuing global health work to meet community needs, combat newly emerging crises, and address long-standing systemic inequities.
+Especially in a time when global travel is not possible, supporting collaborations across our local and global community is crucial to continuing global health work to meet community needs, combat newly emerging crises, and address long-standing systemic inequities.

-We hope you’ll consider preparing a proposal for our next funding cycle with the call for proposals to be announced in fall 2022.
+We hope you’ll consider preparing a proposal for our next funding cycle, with the call for proposals to be announced in fall 2022.
 CGHSR also offers funding through our signature Global Health Seed Grants and Faculty Mentor Awards programs, which will begin accepting applications this spring.

 Open Call Global Engagement Grant Recipients